Tips for Selling Your Airbnb Property For Top Dollar

 Prime location: You can sell your property at a premium price when it’s in a great location, especially if the home is well-maintained, says Smith.
 Some coveted locations include coastal communities, mountain cabins, ski resorts, and areas close to restaurants and entertainment.

 Access to professional contacts: Another valuable add-on to investors is providing access to a network of professionals.
-They may include property managers and maintenance pros that keep the property in ship-shape.
-Sellers often share professional [service and maintenance] contacts and contracts with the new owner, says Cheryl Coleman, a top real estate agent in Huntington Beach, California, who has owned many short-term rental properties.
+They may include property managers, cleaners, and maintenance pros who keep the property in shipshape.
+Sellers often share professional service and maintenance contacts and contracts with new owners, according to Cheryl Coleman, a top real estate agent in Huntington Beach, California, who has owned many short-term rental properties.

 Know your ideal buyer when selling your Airbnb